 Air Fryer Cookie Fries

-Using a crinkle cutter (this is what I use) cut the cookie fries about ½” to ¾” in width to between 4” and 5” long.
-You’ll want to vary the length a bit between 4” and 5” long so they aren’t all the exact same length.
+Using a crinkle cutter (this is what I use), cut the cookie fries about ½” to ¾” in width and between 4” and 5” long.
+You’ll want to vary the length a bit between 4” and 5” so they aren’t all the exact same length.

-As you gently lift each cookie fry off the table or baking mat, place the cookie fry in the topping mixture and lightly press each side into the topping mixture.
-It may be easier to have the topping mixture on a flat plate rather than in a bowl so that the fry doesn’t get squished or bent when you’re trying to coat it.
-Place the raw cookie dough fries about 1.5” apart on the parchment-lined baking sheets.
-The cookies shouldn’t spread much during baking but leave a little bit of space between fries for some growth.
+As you gently lift each cookie fry off the table or baking mat, place it in the topping mixture and lightly press each side.
+It may be easier to have the topping mixture on a flat plate rather than in a bowl so that the fry doesn’t get squished or bent when you coat it.
+Place the raw cookie dough fries 1.5” apart on the parchment-lined baking sheets.
+The cookies shouldn’t spread much during baking, but leave some space between fries for growth.

 Air Fryer Cookie Fries

 Place the trays of cookie fries into the freezer for 20 minutes.
-Add the cookie dough to a parchment-lined air fryer basket, being careful to leave space around the cookies, and making sure they are not touching.
-Air Fry at 320 degrees F, for 4 to 8 minutes.
-The cookies should be firm enough to hold their shape if you were to flip one over but not baked enough that the bottom has started to brown.
-Don’t overbake the cookies or they’ll turn out crunchy instead of chewy.
+Add the cookie dough to a parchment-lined air fryer basket, carefully leaving space around the cookies and ensuring they are not touching—Air Fry at 320 degrees F for 4 to 8 minutes.
+The cookies should be firm enough to hold their shape if you flip one over but not baked enough that the bottom has started to brown.
+Don’t overbake the cookies; they’ll turn out crunchy instead of chewy.

 Air Fryer Cookie Fries